-If a student's presence poses a continuing danger to persons or property, or an ongoing threat of disrupting the academic process taking place either in a classroom or elsewhere on the school premises, the Superintendent, principal or assistant principal may remove the student from any curricular or extracurricular activity or from the school premises.
+If a student's presence poses a continuing danger to persons or property, or an ongoing threat of disrupting the academic process taking place either in a classroom or elsewhere on the school premises, the Superintendent, or Principal may remove the student from any curricular or extracurricular activity or from the school premises.
 A teacher may remove the student from any curricular or extracurricular activity under the teacher's supervision, but not from the premises.